NateWr/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.4.10 (2015-10-29) =
+* Fix: Allow settings page required capability to be filtered later
+* Fix: Compatibility issue with old versions of jQuery
+* Add: Spanish translation from Rafa dMC

 = 1.4.9 (2015-10-06) =
 * Fix: iOS 8 bug with date and time pickers